How Many Argosy University - Nashville Students Graduate on Time or at All?

 Will You Graduate From Argosy University - Nashville On Time?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Argosy University - Nashville.

-Out of the 160 undergraduate students at Argosy University - Nashville, 2 (about 1%) are considered first-time/full-time degree seekers.
+Out of the 23 degree seeking undergraduates new to Argosy University - Nashville in 2016, 2 (about 9%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Argosy University - Nashville may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Argosy University - Nashville about graduation rates for other more appropriate groups of students.